 If you are on an operating system with systemd (Ubuntu 16+, Debian 8+, CentOS 7+) run the command below to have Docker start when you boot your machine.

-On most systems, docker will be unable to setup swap space, you can check if this is the case by running docker info
+On most systems, Docker will be unable to setup swap space by default.
+You can confirm this by running docker info and looking for the output of WARNING: No swap limit support near the bottom.

-but we recommended doing it if you will be hosting for others, and to prevent OOM errors.
+Enabling swap is entirely optional, but we recommended doing it if you will be hosting for others and to prevent OOM errors.

 GRUB_CMDLINE_LINUX_DEFAULT="swapaccount=1"

-The first step for installing Wings is to make sure we have the required directory structure setup.
-To do so, run the commands below which will create the base directory and download the wings executable.
+The first step for installing Wings is to ensure we have the required directory structure setup.
+To do so, run the commands below, which will create the base directory and download the wings executable.

 OVH/SYS Servers